isabella232/document-services.en/help/usecases/reviews.md

 You are ready to embed and show PDF files inside your web application.

-Create a new web page called “draft.html” and add a div element on the page for the embedded PDF:
+Create a web page called “draft.html” and add a div element on the page for the embedded PDF:

 ```
   <div id="adobe-dc-view"></div>